-‘This book is a must-read for anyone concerned with software quality, hacking, malware, and cyber-crime.
+‘This book is must-read for anyone concerned with software quality, hacking, malware, and cyber-crime.
 It covers the waterfront on Industrial Strength Computer Science and faithful, trusted software.’

-‘In this provocative book, Ken argues that the monolithic general-purpose computer is outdated, unchanged architecturally since batch processing mainframes were locked in secure computer rooms.
+‘In this provocative book, Ken argues that monolithic general-purpose computer is outdated, unchanged architecturally since batch processing mainframes were locked in secure computer rooms.
 The tremendous advances in technology since the Cold War means that computer software permeates every facet of society, networked into complex global interactions under relentless attack.
 Ken argues these systems are vulnerable to bad actors using intelligent malware.
 These global shortcomings are destroying cyber-society.
-Ken’s book is a fascinating insight into the enormous cyber-security problems of 21st-century democratic society.’
+Ken’s book is a fascinating insight into enormous cyber-security problems of 21st-century democratic society.’

 - Peter Venton – OBE, BSc, CEng, MIET – former Major Program Review Chairman for HMG UK.